 Knitting and crochet instruction class meets each Thursday, 2-4 p.m. in the Shamburger Community Room.
 Students of all ages and skill levels may bring their own supplies and join the group for free instruction.
 Bring your patterns to swap with others.

-The Wood County TX Genealogical Society meets each 3rd Monday at 7 p.m. in the Shamburger Community Room.
-Contact David Gilbreath at 972-977-7988 for meeting confirmation and follow the society’s Facebook page at http://www.facebook.com/groups/woocotx.
+The Wood County TX Genealogical Society will meet each third Monday at 7 p.m. in the library’s Thurman Shamburger Community Room.
+Contact David Gilbreath at 972-977-7988 for details and follow the society’s Facebook page at http://www.facebook.com/groups/woocotx.

 The Quitman Public Library is operating in accordance with current state guidelines with regular hours of Tuesday through Friday from 10 a.m. until 6 p.m.
 Visitors are encouraged to wear protective masks and allow others plenty of personal space.
 All patron areas are regularly disinfected with industrial grade sanitizer.
 Contact the library by phone at 903-763-4191, fax 903-763-2532, text 903-952-8305 or by email at email@example.com.
 Keep current at www.facebook.com/quitmanpubliclibrary.